What is membrane filtration ?

 History of Alfa Laval membrane technology

-Alfa Laval’s experience within membrane filtration dates back almost as far as technology itself.
+Alfa Laval’s experience within membrane filtration and membrane filtration systems dates back almost as far as technology itself.
 Since the mid-sixties, soon after membrane filtration was introduced on a commercial scale, we have been helping our customers with the membrane technology.

 Buying membrane filtration solutions from Alfa Laval means you are tapping into the know-how and experience that comes from complete familiarity with every step of the process.
 With experience extending as far back as 1965, Alfa Laval specialists can develop and fine-tune a solution that meets your exact needs, combining your expertise in your particular field of processing with our unparalleled membrane filtration know-how.
 The expert Alfa Laval staff are probably unique in their ability to address your needs at whatever stage of the process chain.